spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/measurement-units-feature-walkthrough.md

 ---
 title: Measurement Units feature walkthrough
 last_updated: Aug 13, 2021
-description: The Measurement Units feature allows selling products by any unit of measure defined by in the Back Office.
+description: The Measurement Units feature allows selling products by any unit of measure defined by in the Back Office
 template: concept-topic-template
 ---

 The _Measurement Units_ feature allows selling products by any unit of measure defined by in the Back Office.

 <!--
-To learn more about the feature and to find out how end users use it, see [ feature overview]() for business users.
+To learn more about the feature and to find out how end users use it, see [Measurement Units feature overview](https://documentation.spryker.com/docs/measurement-units-feature-overview) for business users.
 -->

 ## Entity diagram